google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2019-abelbriggs.md

 For a toy example of an identity: Let `e` be a float of any valid value and let `identity(x) = x * 1.0`.
 Then `e` is semantically equivalent to `identity(e)`.

-An opaque value in the context of GraphicsFuzz is an rvalue expression whose value is not obvious to a compiler.
-The generator attempts to replace all instances of zero or one literals in a shader with an opaque zero or an opaque one, and generates opaque zeroes or opaque ones whenever required by other GraphicsFuzz transformations.
+An opaque value in the context of GraphicsFuzz is an rvalue expression that is guaranteed to have a certain value, yet the value is not obvious to a compiler.
+The generator introduces opaque zeroes or opaque ones whenever required by other GraphicsFuzz transformations.
 Like identity transformations, these opaque values exploit invariants and properties of GLSL data types and built-in functions, and they can be recursively applied to complicate expressions.

 For a toy example of opaque values: Let `e = 0.0`.
 Notice that `0.0 == sqrt(0.0) == abs(0.0) ==
-float(0 >> 8) == abs(sqrt(float(0 >> 8)))`.
-Then `0.0` can be replaced with any of these expressions.
+float(0 >> 8) == injectionSwitch.x == abs(sqrt(float(0 >> 8)))`.
+Then `0.0` can be replaced with
+any of these expressions.

 The following PRs involve adding new ways to generate opaque values or identity transformations.